 First of all, you should never purchase a used vehicle without first having a thorough, independent inspection performed.
 If a vehicle you like does not have a current BlueStar Inspection Report, ask the seller to have the vehicle inspected before you finalize your purchase.
 You could also, with the seller’s permission, borrow the car for an hour and take it to a nearby BlueStar inspection station and have it inspected yourself.
 If a seller or dealer does not have or allow for a BlueStar inspection, there is probably a reason they don’t want a third-party mechanic inspecting the vehicle and it may indicate something is wrong with the car.

 The process is simple.
 Take your vehicle to any BlueStar Certified Inspection Station.
-The inspection typically takes 30-45 minutes and costs $79.
+The inspection typically takes 60 minutes.
 Once completed, the BlueStar Inspection Report will be posted online and accessible at BlueStar.com by entering the last six digits of the VIN.

 If the inspection identifies needed repairs, you may choose to have those repairs completed prior to the BlueStar Report being posted online, or to list the vehicle “as is.”
 BlueStar Reports will be accessible for 60 days for private sellers and six months or 200 miles for dealerships from the date of the original inspection.

 The price of a BlueStar inspection can vary by state and the age of your vehicle.
 Please contact a certified BlueStar inspection station for more pricing information.

 Please see our Terms and Conditions section for additional details.